huskycode/foresee/README.md

 Foresee
 =======
 A web-based planning poker tool.
-Participants votes the story projected on the screen using their mobile browser.
+Participants votes the stories projected on the screen using their mobile browser.
-The results, clarifications and assumptions are recorded and can be output from the program.
+Voted points and notes collected are kept in the system and can be downloaded or exported to project management tools.

 Architectural Drivers
 ------
 ### High-Level Requirement
 1. A faciliator creates a "room" and import stories to estimate
-2. Using room code, all participants join using browser on their phone or computer.
+2. Using the room code, all participants join using browser on their phone or computer.
-3.
+3. A facilitator controls when the votes ends.
+They can also record any assumptions agreed upon in the meeting
+4. Anybody can use the room code to visit it later and download results.

 ### Quality Attributes
-1. Robustness:
-2. Easy to start:
+1. Robustness #1: At any point, the facilitator can force progress the planning even when the connection from participants are flaky.
+2. Usability: Given a blank Linux or Windows machine, the program can be installed to use with less than 3 steps and require 0 configuration tweak to start.
+3. Robustness #2: Given a flaky connection, the status can be sync with the facilitator (forced or automatic) within 0.5 seconds when connection return.

 Links
 -----